nvenk/nvenk.github.io/src/html/project-content/uwise.md

 Using the data gathered from our research, we went on to create personas.
 We identified two distinct roles - students who are outside the country looking for help and students already in the country, who are in a position to offer help and information.

-We designed two primary personas, Satish and Amira, who were students starting their programs this year and a secondary persona, Hari, who has been at the University of Washington for a year now, and is willing to help new students transition.
+We designed two primary personas, Satish, and Amira, who were students starting their programs this year and a secondary persona, Hari, who has been at the University of Washington for a year now, and is willing to help new students transition.

 ## Design Requirements